jmtornetta/jmtornetta-nextjs/readme.md

 + [ ] Deploy via AWS free tier or Vercel
 ## Later
 + [ ] Create screen grab gifs of popular github repos for portfolio section
++ [ ] Update 'getServerSideProps' so cached content is used unless there is an update (then revalidate). // Don't want to ping the server for every page visit.
 + [ ] Embed iframe of calendar in modal popup
 # Changelog
 ## 07/05/2022